nguyenlyminhman/spring.jpa/README.md

 # Spring JPA

-Foobar is a Python library for dealing with word pluralization.
+Spring.jpa is a project to reseacrh JPA (Java Persistence API)

 ## Installation